 The Challenges Of Identifying The Best Candidates

-This article offers 10 recruitment techniques for building in-depth applicant profiles and identifying the best candidates, whatever role you're hiring for.
+This article offers 10 recruitment techniques for building in-depth applicant profiles and helping to find the perfect hire, whatever role you're recruiting for.

 Why Is Choosing The Best Candidates Important?

 Recruitment is an expensive process, particularly when it goes wrong.
-In fact, overall costs associated with an unsuccessful hire are estimated to be three times that of the job-related salary.
+Overall costs associated with an unsuccessful hire are estimated to be three times that of the job-related salary.

 If that in itself isn't reason enough to get it right, here are some equally persuasive stats from the other side of the equation.